JetBrains/Qodana/Docker/techs.md

 ### Plugins management

-The Qodana image contains selected Idea Ultimate plugins + PhpStorm plugin.
+The Qodana image contains selected Idea Ultimate plugins + PHP plugin.

 Paid plugins are yet unsupported, each vendor must clarify licensing terms for CI usage and collaborate with us to make it work